The Scarlet Star Bromeliad is a versatile plant that adds color and beauty to any indoor or outdoor area.

 - If the air isn’t humid enough the tips of the leaves sometimes go brown.

-- If the soil is too wet it can result in the roots of Scarlet Star rotting.
+- When the soil is too wet, it can result in the roots of Scarlet Star rotting.

 - If you overwater your plants this can also kill them.

 - Pests sometimes attack the plants.
 Scale and mealybugs are the most common types.
-Scale looks like little round dots.
-Mealybugs look like little fluffy white patches.
-Spray with diluted dishwashing liquid or baby shampoo, then rinse with clean water.
+Scale looks like little round dots, while mealybugs look like little fluffy white patches.
+Spray the leaves with diluted dishwashing liquid or baby shampoo, then rinse with clean water.

 It’s not difficult, but you do need to follow a few simple rules: